 Costa Rica is home to an increasing number of expats.
 All from countries such as the USA, Canada, the UK and Europe.
 With the great weather, beautiful landscapes and beaches, relaxed lifestyle, and stable political climate, it is not hard to see why.
-Whether you are a retiree, moving over for work, or are looking for a holiday home in the sun, Costa Rica is a safe bet.
+Whether you are a retiree, moving over for work, or are looking for a holiday home in the sun, Costa Rica is a safe bet for a real estate investment.
 Buying property and moving house can be stressful at the best of times.
 Though, moving internationally to a Spanish speaking country can at first feel like a real headache.
-With a bit of research, however, buying Costa Rica real estate can be a lot easier than you think.
+With a bit of research and talking to several real estate agents, however, buying Costa Rica real estate can be a lot easier than you think.

 Life owning a villa by the sand in the region of Guanacaste will be very different from one in Cahuita on the other side of the country.
 Both will give you access to beautiful beaches and a relaxed lifestyle.
 The local character and culture vary widely across the country as does the price of a property.